π― Unit 4 Activities

 - πΌοΈ Add an image of a sunny landscape to the HTML:

-block, so do not just copy-paste the code above.
-Figure out where you need to add the specific line that changes thesrc
+ifandelseblock, so do not just copy-paste the code above.
+Figure out where you need to add the specific line that changes thesrcfor each mode.

 - πΌοΈ Add an image of a sunny landscape to the HTML: